ziryge/supernova/STREAMLIT_CLOUD.md

 SuperNova AI is configured to automatically detect when it's running on Streamlit Cloud:

 1. When running locally, it uses Ollama for language model inference
-2. When running on Streamlit Cloud, it uses OpenAI's API
+2. When running on Streamlit Cloud, it tries these providers in order:
+   - Hugging Face with DeepSeek models (if HUGGINGFACE_API_KEY is provided)
+   - Groq with Llama 3 models (if GROQ_API_KEY is provided)
+   - OpenAI (if OPENAI_API_KEY is provided)

 This hybrid approach gives you the best of both worlds:
 - Local development with Ollama (free, private)
-- Cloud deployment with OpenAI (reliable, accessible from anywhere)
+- Cloud deployment with your choice of LLM provider

+## Model Selection

+Depending on which API key you provide, SuperNova AI will use different models:

+### Hugging Face (DeepSeek)
+- For reasoning: `deepseek-ai/deepseek-coder-33b-instruct` (powerful coding model)
+- For basic tasks: `deepseek-ai/deepseek-llm-7b-chat` (faster general model)

+### Groq
+- For reasoning: `llama3-70b-8192` (powerful general model)
+- For basic tasks: `llama3-8b-8192` (faster model)

+### OpenAI
+- For all tasks: `gpt-3.5-turbo` (balanced model)

 ## Troubleshooting